 Management of disease and pests in seed crops can be even more critical than in food production.
 Seed crops may encounter disease and pests unique to the plant reproductive phase and avoidance of certain seed borne diseases is critical for seed quality.
 Seed crops are a long season crop, often growing over twice as long and twice the size of a food crop, requiring additional management practices to reduce pests and diseases.
 This webinar will cover basic field practices for avoiding diseases and pests in seed production and post harvest.
 Presenters will also provide guidance on prevention, testing and treatment for seed borne diseases in organic seed production.

 Deciding when and how to harvest seed can be one of the most tenuous steps that will ultimately impact the yield and quality of your seed crop.
 This webinar will cover basic principles for determining the optimum timing of harvest and guidance on how to harvest either by hand or with equipment.
 Presenters will also cover tips and tools for preliminary threshing and drying post harvest and addressing inclement weather during the harvest process.
+The recording below features John de Rosier of With the Grain Farm.
+The other scheduled presenter was unable to speak due to technical difficulties, so we recommend that you also watch the 2016 Seed Harvesting presentation which is available here:

 Cleaning seed can be either gratifying or frustrating depending on your knowledge, equipment, and space for handling seed.
 This workshop will cover the basics of cleaning wet and dry seed by hand or with small to large-scale equipment.
 Farmer participants will share their seed cleaning tricks, tools and facilities and engage in trouble shooting questions with participants.
 Tips and resources for record keeping will help ensure seed lots are in order at the end of the season and you can recall cleaning methods in future years.